menu

 One of the benefits of Terry - Fallon is that there is very little traffic.
 The average commute to work is 18.75 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Terry - Fallon doesn't have a public transportation system that people use for their commute.
+Terry - Fallon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Terry - Fallon are slightly better educated than the national average of 21.84% for all cities and towns, with 22.42% of adults in Terry - Fallon having a bachelor's degree or advanced degree.
+The education level of Terry - Fallon citizens is a little higher than the average for US cities and towns: 22.42% of adults in Terry - Fallon have at least a bachelor's degree.

 The per capita income in Terry - Fallon in 2022 was $28,287, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $113,148 for a family of four.
 However, Terry - Fallon contains both very wealthy and poor people as well.